timklapdor/csulx/_strategies/Distributed-Leadership.md

 ### Guide

 When using online meeting rooms ensure that you allocate one per team with accompanying discussion boards allow students to share leadership responsibilities.
-This allows groupd to engage in both asynchronous and synchronous communication.
+This allows groups to engage in both asynchronous and synchronous communication.

 When using Interat2 each small group can use the discussion board but may also extend their experience using external technologies like email and file exchange to co-author.